cassanof/pantegana/README.md

 ## Features:
  - HTTPS covert channel for communications
  - Undetected by AVs by nature
- - Direct command exectution (not using bash or sh)
+ - Direct command execution (not using bash or sh)
  - Multiple sessions handling
  - File Upload/Download
+ - System fingerprinting

+## TODO:
+ - Full Windows and OSx integration (currently it's partial)
+ - Gracefully closing sessions server-side on client-side crash
+ - bash/cmd/psh shell dropping
+ - TOR routing?

 ## Usage:
 To build the program you will need `openssl` and `go-bindata`.